mpostol/TP/ExDataManagement/DataStreams/README.md

 ### Fundamentals

-We've already talked a bit about why we need bitstreams handled using files.
+We need bitstreams to be handled using files to make sure that the data can be persisted.
 Let's recall the most important applications, such as entering input data or storing output data using file systems.
 We also use various types of streaming devices to archive data, i.e. to save data forever.
+The temporary and intermediate data repository is another example.

 Data transfer between applications is another use case.
+It requires that data must be transferable.
 For example interoperability of a web server and a web browser.
 There is a virtual wire between them.
-We can only send bitstreams over this wire.
-The temporary and intermediate data repository is another example.

 These are just a few examples but let's limit the discussion to them because they are enough to justify the importance of this topic.

+In the already mentioned use cases data must be in a form of bitstream.
 Now we are ready to return to discussing issues directly related to streaming data.
 Above, we discussed the mechanisms of managing streams, especially in the context of files.
 We also realized the differences between bitstreams, text, and documents.
 Now let's answer the question of how to create streaming data and how to use it.
 First, let's try to define the purpose of our missions and the limitations we must deal with.

-And here the first problem arises, namely the question of how to combine data formatted as objects with the bitstreams.
+Here the first problem arises: combining reasoning about two concepts, namely data formatted as objects with the bitstreams.
 We will call the transition from the object world to the streaming world serialization.
 Deserialization is the reverse process, which involves replacing the bitstream with interconnected objects located in the working memory of a computer.

-Hence, to save/read working data from files we need generic operations that could automate this process regardless of the types we used to create the graph of objects containing working data.
+Hence, to save/read working data from files we need generic operations that could automate this transition process regardless of the types we used to create the graph of objects containing working data.
 This process is called serialization.
-There must be also provided reverse operation creating objects from a file content - deserialization.
+There must be also provided a reverse operation creating objects from a file content - deserialization.
 This operation additionally has to verify the file content.

 Let me remind you that so far we have noted that in the transition between the object world and the world of bitstreams, we need serialization, which is responsible for transferring the state of an object graph to a bitstream.
 And deserialization, which is responsible for the reverse process, i.e. for transferring a bitstream into a graph of interconnected objects.
 We would like this operation to be implemented as generic, i.e. we would not have to program this operation every time, but only parameterize it.

-Before we move to the next step, it is worth recognizing what we need.
+Before we move to the next step, it is worth recognizing what we need in this context.
 Here, from the object point of view, the list of requirements includes:

 - access to the data that will be the subject of the serialization
 - values that will constitute the state of the objects
 - the relationships between these objects

 Next, we need to implement an algorithm that will describe in detail this data transformation, in such a way that this transformation is mutually unambiguous.
 Here, the mutual unambiguity of this process does not mean that each time we perform serialization we will obtain an identical bitstream.
 The same we should state for deserialization.
-We will get back to this topic shortly.
+We will get back to this issue shortly.

 So the first problem we have is how to implement serialization and deserialization to make the transition between the object world and the streaming world possible.
 The serialization and deserialization process must be repeatable and mutually unambiguous.
 Moreover, it is not a simple process.
-Well, someone may say that this is a relative matter because we have no measure of simplicity in this case.
+Well, someone may say that this is a relative matter because we have no metrics of simplicity in this case.
 However cloning serialization and deserialization code snippets each time serialization is needed will consume and waste time, so it may be worth implementing this process as a generic library, without the need to create dedicated software each time.
 So the next problem we can define here is the possibility of transition between the streaming world and the object world using the library concept.

 If we talk about repeatability by applying a library concept implementing serialization and deserialization functionalities, we need to offer a generic implementation.
 Namely, we must be able to define this process in advance, without prior knowledge of what will be serialized.
 Generic implementation of the serialization and deserialization functionality means that we have to implement it in advance and offer it as ready-to-use libraries.
 We have many libraries that permit this process to be carried out automatically.
 So the question is why do we need to learn about it?
 Why go into detail?
 Well, my point is that if someone wants to use a washing machine, let me refer to this example, they do not need to know how the controller, engine, or temperature sensor works.
 However, if someone wants to assemble a custom washing machine using available parts, knowledge or understanding of how the engine, controller, and temperature sensor work is essential in this case even if the mentioned parts are available.
 Similarly, we need detailed knowledge about serialization and deserialization in case we are going to use streaming data, for example, the file system.

 In summary, to simultaneously use data as objects and bitstreams, our goal must be to combine two worlds.
 First, in which the data is in object form.
-The second world contain data in the form of bitstreams. let me stress now that in both cases we have the same information but different representations.
+The second world contain data in the form of bitstreams.
+Let me stress now that in both cases we have the same information but different representations.
 The data conversion between these worlds is serialization and deserialization.
 In the case of serialization, it is a process that involves converting the state of a graph of objects into a stream of bits.
 Deserialization is the reverse process, i.e. converting a bitstream into a graph of objects that must be created in memory.
 Here the magical statement about the condition of the object appeared; what does object state mean?
 We will know the answer to this question soon.

 From the above, it could be derived that if an equivalent graph of objects can be reconstructed based on a bitstream it can be stated that the bitstream is correct for the purpose it has to serve.
 This reconstruction must be accomplished in compliance with the syntax, and semantics rules governing the bitstream.
 Again, this graph does not have to be identical to the original.
 It is enough for us that it is equivalent from the point of view of the information it represents.
 It could be added that in some cases, let's say in simpler cases, the bitstream identity can be ensured.
 This means that for a selected graph of objects, each time as a result of serialization we receive an identical bitstream.
 Then this bitstream can be compared, for example, to check whether the process is the same as before.
 It must be stressed that equivalence has no generic measure that can be used to evaluate equivalence condition.
 Due to the above, it is not possible to formally determine whether the resulting bit stream and the source object graph are equivalent.
 Therefore, equivalence must be decided by the software developer using custom measures, for example unit tests.
 From that, we can derive that only the software developer is responsible for ensuring that serialization and deserialization are mutually unambiguous.